History of fantasy: Tolkien

 It was the advent of high fantasy, in particular J. R. R. Tolkien's The Hobbit and The Lord of the Rings, which allowed fantasy to truly enter into the mainstream.
 Tolkien had published The Hobbit in 1937 and The Lord of the Rings in the 1950s; while the first was a fairy tale fantasy, the second was an epic fantasy that expanded upon the groundwork of The Hobbit.
 Although Tolkien's works had been successful in Britain, it was not until the late 1960s that they became popular in America thanks to its burgeoning counterculture.
 In the early 60s there was a renewed interest in sword and sorcery, and publishers mined the pulps for older stories to reprint along with the limited amount of new material.
 In demand for more, Ace Books science fiction editor Donald A. Wollheim felt Tolkien's three part novel had enough elements in common with sword and sorcery that it would appeal to the readers of the latter, after which he published an unauthorized paperback edition.
 On its first-page blurb, it was described as "a book of sword-and-sorcery that anyone can read with delight and pleasure".
-But the readers of the book would extend way beyond sword and sorcery fandom.
+But the readers of the book would extend far beyond sword and sorcery fandom.
 By the end of 1968, The Lord of the Rings had sold over 3 million copies in America.
 Its unexpected success caused American publishers to swiftly reissue a large number of older, often obscure, fantasy novels, catapulting them to belated success.